-The Board of Studies requires schools to issue students with official warning of order to give them the opportunity to redeem themselves.
-Please regard this letter as official warning of issued concerning the above course.
-A minimum of two courses specific warnings must be issued prior to a real "N" decomination being made for a course.
+The Board of Studies requires schools to issue students with official warning order to give them the opportunity to redeem themselves.
+Please regard this letter as official warning observed to course.
+A minimum of two courses specific warnings must be issued prior to a real "N" de ordination being made for a course.